-( (Mark ((X) R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [NO For the fiscal year ended December 31, 2003 OR () TRANSITION REPORT PURSUANT TO SECTION 1 [NO FEE REQUIRED] 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commi ssion File Number 1-8957 R GROUP, INC. It as specified in its charter) Delaware 91-1292054 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) (Address of Princi uth, Seattle, Washington 98188 pal Executive Offices) including area code: (206) 392-5040 Securiti ies registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Commo on Stock, \$1.00 Par Value New York Stock Exchange Securiti ies registered pursuant to Section 12(g) of the Act: None during d to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 was required to file such reports), and (2) has been subject to such filing of regis of Regulation S-K is not contained herein, and will not be contained, to the best reporated by reference in Part III of this Form 10-K/A or any amendment to this Indicate e by check mark whether the registrant is an accelerated filer (as define ed in Exchange Act Rule 12b-2).
-Yes (X) No () Group, 1,940.
-The aggregate market value of the shares of common stock of Alaska Air was approximately \$573 million (based on the closing price of those shares, a day of the registrant's most recently completed second quarter).
-DOCUMENTS TO BE INCO DRPORATED BY REFERENCE Title of Document Part Hereof Into Which Document is to be Incorporated
+[X] ANNUAL REPORT PURSUANT TO SECTION FEE REQUIRED] ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 [NO For th e fiscal year ended December 31, 2003 OR [] TRANSITION REPORT PURSUANT TO SEC [NO FEE REQUIRED] CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For th e transition period from to Comn nission File Number 1-8957 AIR GROUP, INC. e of registrant as specified in its charter) (Exact ham s of registrative as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 91-1292054 on) (I.R.S.
+Employer Identification No.) (Addr Highway South, Seattle, Washington 98188 ess of Principal Executive Offices) ne number, including area code: (206) 392-5040 Securi ities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Comn non Stock, \$1.00 Par Value New York Stock Exchange the pr orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during trant was required to file such reports), and (2) has been subject to such filing requirements istrant's knowledge, in definitive proxy or information state to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best ments incorporated by reference in Part III of this Form 10-K or any amendment to this Form Indica te by check mark whether the registrant is an accelerated fil er (as defined in Exchange Act Rule 12b-2).
+Yes [X] No [] Group o, Inc. held by nonaffiliates on December 31, 2003, 26,693 otaled 26,761,940.
+The aggregate market value of the shares of common stock of Alaska Ai ,527 shares, was approximately \$573 million (based on the closing price of those shares, last business day of the registrant's most recently completed second quarter).
+DOCUMENTS TO O BE INCORPORATED BY REFERENCE